Darz2/parachorpy/README.md

 ## TO DO:

 - Python TEST need to be  written
+- README should be updated
-- Julia Integration using Python Call need to be added (in v0.2.0)
+- Julia Integration using Python Call need to be added (in v0.3.0)